payberah/id2221/lab1/lab1.md

   Views="0" UpVotes="506"
   DownVotes="37" AccountId="-1" />
    ```
-You can use `transformXmlToMap` method to read and parse XML files.
 The file is in the `topten/data` folder.